South Side aldermen organize first-ever Englewood Summit

 The summit is also about bringing people together in proactive ways to work with police, instead of reacting to news of tragedy.

 “We are getting together when disparities happen but now we are getting together to improve our community and that should be commended,” Coleman said.
 “And have a more focused discussion as a relates to the Inglewood West Inglewood Corridor.”

+“Too often, just like in our families, we only come together for the bad times,” Alderman Ray Lopez said.
+“Often we see our families just at funerals.
+Well this is not a funeral.
+This is the rebirth of our neighborhood!”

+For local resident Carl Murray, its long overdue to fulfil the dream of the Civil Rights movement of racial and economic prosperity.

 Coleman said the number of future summits and their locations will go will depend greatly on public feedback.